Our highlighted issues, actions, and events in the democracy movement this week—please share widely.

 We are reminded, as returning citizens in Florida are now required to pay thousands of dollars just to vote, while Rick Snyder is granted a Harvard Fellowship after poisoning Flint's water and costing people millions of dollars in damages and health care costs, that democracy is in a dire state.
 Wishing all a 4th of July full of rest for the fights ahead. —Wendy Fields, Democracy Initiative Executive Director

-According to an announcement from the Trump administration on Tuesday, June 2, forms being printed for the 2020 Census will not have the citizenship question on them.
+According to an announcement from the Trump administration on Tuesday, June 2, forms being printed for the 2020 Census will not include the citizenship question.
 This is a major victory for all of us.
 Our communities can now ensure its members are counted without worrying about dangerous reprisals from the administration weaponizing their status against them.

 While we understand that total victory for the census is still making sure everyone in our communities are counted fairly and accurately, we want to recognize the crucial victory that resulted from tireless, powerful work from leading coalition partners.
 The Democracy Initiative would like to acknowledge our partners and allies AAJC, Arab American Institute, CASA, Common Cause, Leadership Conference for Civil and Human Rights, The LGBTQ+ Task Force, and all the allies that fought so hard for Americans' right to fair representation and access to federal funding.